Long Form Content: The Ideal Blog Post Length

-Is Long-form Content Important For Digital Marketing Strategy?
+Is Long-form Blog Content Important For Digital Marketing Strategy?

 Well, the short and long answer is absolutely.
-When you’re updating your blog, there are many different types of posts you might create.
-Perhaps you’re doing a review of a new product or a comparison of a few products.
+When updating your blog, there’s an infinite number of paths you can take.
+If we’re being honest, that’s just flat out overwhelming.
+Perhaps your bag is writing a review of a new product or a comparison of a few products.
 Maybe you’re sharing tips on how to do a task more efficiently.
-You may also add other types of content, such as tutorials, how-to guides, best practices or answering a question you’ve received about the niche in which you’re an expert.
-There’s an art to mixing up the types of content in your blog in order to make it appealing and fresh to visitors.
-When planning your content, don’t overlook its length.
+You might also mix in other types of content, such as tutorials, how-to guides, best practices or answering a question you’ve received about the niche in which you’re an expert.
+There’s an art to co-mingling various types of content in your blog in order to make it appealing and fresh to visitors.
+Part of your strategy when content planning is to consider the length of your post.
+You don’t want to overlook this.
 Deciding between short-form content and long-form content is more of a science.
-Short-form content is 1,000 words or less, while long-form content is 2,000 words or more.
+Short-form content is 1,000 words or less, while long-form blog content is more so along the lines of 2,000 words or higher.

 You might use short form to answer a simple question from a reader or to share an update about a project.
 For example, if you’re a knitwear pattern designer, you might want a blog post about why merino wool is a good choice for hand-knit mittens.
 This could easily be answered in 1,000 words or less in a short-form blog post.
 If you’ve recently updated one of your key patterns with a wider range of sizes, a short-form piece of content delivers the news to readers without overwhelming them in too many details.